by Michael Perna

 Midtown is home to the Art Center, Medical Center, Wayne State University Campus, Detroit Historical Museum and the Detroit Public Library.
 The neighborhood is also home to the Cultural Center Historic District, with eateries, galleries, attractions and nightlife venues among residential lofts and condos.

-The city of Detroit has focused on revitalization and reinvestment into Downtown and other neighborhoods throughout the city in recent years.
+The city of Detroit has focused on revitalization and reinvestment into Downtown and other neighborhoods throughout the city in recent years, making driving in Detroit no longer mandatory in some areas.
 The result has been revitalized commercial areas, with greater accessibility to businesses and services.
 Often, these commercial districts are within very close proximity to residential areas, making for walkable neighborhoods, particularly near the city's center.

 Some of the Detroit neighborhoods most easily accessible as a pedestrian are also among it oldest.
 Residents are often drawn to these neighborhoods not only for their walkability, but their historic architecture, tree-lined streets and proximity to the Downtown district.
 Other walkable Detroit neighborhoods are primarily commercial districts, which offer a lively restaurant scene, unique boutiques and arts and culture.